libra/website/docs/life-of-a-transaction.md

 When AC or mempool request VM to validate a transaction via `VM::ValidateTransaction()`, VM loads the transaction sender's account from storage and performs the following verifications:

-* Checks that the input signature(s) on the signed transaction are correct (to reject incorrectly signed transactions).
+* Checks that the input signature on the signed transaction is correct (to reject incorrectly signed transactions).
 * Checks that the sender's account authentication key is same as the hash of the public key (corresponding to the private key used to sign the transaction).
 * Verifies that the sequence number for the transaction is not less than the current sequence number for the sender's account.
 Doing this check prevents replay of the same transaction against the sender's account.
 * Verifies that the program in the signed transaction is not malformed, as a malformed program cannot be executed by the VM.
-* Verifies that there is sufficient balance in the sender's account to support the max gas amount specified in the transaction (this avoids spam transactions).
+* Verifies that there is sufficient balance in the sender's account to support the max gas amount specified in the transaction, which ensures that the transaction can pay for the resources it uses.

 ### Execution → VM (VM.3)

 The execution component utilizes the VM to execute a transaction via `VM::ExecuteTransaction()`.

-It is important to understand that executing a transaction is different from updating the state of the ledger (persisting the results in storage).
+It is important to understand that executing a transaction is different from updating the state of the ledger and persisting the results in storage.
 A transaction T~N~ is first executed as part of an attempt to reach agreement on blocks during consensus.
 If agreement is reached with the other validators on the ordering of transactions and their execution results, the results are persisted to the ledger.

 ### Mempool → VM (VM.4)